Nin, Croatia

 Nin was historically important as a centre of a medieval Christian Diocese of Nin.
 Nin was also the seat of the Princes of Dalmatia.

 Geography

-Nin's historical center is located on an islet only 500 meters in diameter.
+Nin's historical center is located on an islet only 500 meters (yards) in diameter.
 Nin is situated in a lagoon on the eastern shore of the Adriatic Sea, surrounded by natural sandy beaches and linked with the mainland by two stone bridges from the 16th century.